MoonLight2510/whatsapp-automation-csharp/README.md

 - C# (.NET Framework / .NET)
 - Windows Forms / Console Application (based on your project)
-- UI Automation / Selenium (if used, otherwise remove)
+- Selenium (if used, otherwise remove)
 - Git & GitHub

 ---